 - From there go to the “Gare routière” (next to taxi on the map), buy a ticket, and you simply take a bus to the very small Manosque train station (“la gare de Manosque”).

 - You will see us smiling outside.

-Traveling to Barranquilla for my drawing workshop > Ernesto Cortissoz Airport > Code BAQ
+Traveling to Barranquilla for my art workshop in South America> Ernesto Cortissoz Airport > Code BAQ

-- You fly to Barranquilla (most probably via Panama, Miami, or Bogotá).
-The airport is currently (2021) into a renovation.
+- You fly to Barranquilla (most probably via Panama, Miami, or Bogotá) located on the Caribbean Coast of Colombia.

 - You will see us or a chauffeur waiting for you.
 He or she will hold a small sign with your name.